Skip to main content

 The basics to stock every kitchen consist of a good skillet (either cast iron, heavy stainless steel or aluminum), a Dutch oven (mine got bigger as our family grew), two or three saucepans, a double boiler, two cookie sheets, two nine-inch cake pans, and a cupcake pan for baking.
 Once our kids started school, I bought two more cupcake pans so that I could bake an entire batch of cupcakes in about 20 minutes.
 (Remember to use cupcake liners or you will be cleaning oil and cake crumbs out of those tins forever.)

 When choosing pots and pans, remember that thick pots heat evenly and cook food slower so it doesn’t burn.
 That is why cast iron, aluminum or steel (sometimes with copper coating) or solid copper pieces are used by professional chefs.
 Steel pans and cast-iron skillets are good because they can go from stovetop to oven.
 They are ovenproof as long as they do not have plastic knobs or handles.
 This helps limit the number of pans you need for a well-equipped kitchen.
 Too many pots and pans make it harder to keep your kitchen efficient and organized.
-Check over here for the best stovetop heat diffusers.
 Having a lot of pans often creates a big pile of dirty dishes that need handwashing at the end of the meal.
 In order to limit this, think of your lifestyle and how you cook and entertain.
 It is wise to buy a few expensive pieces of cookware for everyday use, and save on those pans or odd pieces that you use only once a year.

 Another essential aspect of good cookware is keeping it clean and well maintained.
 It isn’t hard; you just need to know a few tricks.
 Baking soda works well to scrub off burned spots of food left on pans that are made of steel, aluminum or copper.
 Make a paste with a little water, vinegar or hydrogen peroxide, and scrub.
 Enamel pots do well with this mixture to clean off brown stains left by cooking.
 For non-stick skillets and pans, use a degreasing agent like Dawn dish detergent to clean off leftover food.
 Cast-iron pieces need rinsing with very hot water (do not use soap) until the food residue washes away.
 Keep them in good shape by rubbing a teaspoon of oil on them and wiping dry with a paper towel.
 Special cleaners for enamel and copper pots are sold in home goods stores.
 Hand-washing and drying your pots and pans is the best way to ensure they last a lifetime and keep sparkling.